fpdf-easytable/fpdf-easytable/README.md

 - Attribute values can be defined globally, at the table level (affect all the cells in the table), at the row level (will affect just the cells in that row), or locally at the cell level

-- By default, rows does not splitdoes not break rows
+- Rows can be set to split on page break if it does not fit in the current page or to be printed on the next page

 - Images can be added to table cells